10 National Parks That Are Worth The Drive

 Daniel Osterkamp via Getty Images

 The most famous national parks are also home to some of the most iconic scenery in the country, including Old Faithful Geyser and Mammoth Hot Springs in Yellowstone and Hermit Road Drive and Mather Point Overlook at the Grand Canyon.
-The bison herd in Yellowstone is a poignant reminder to watch for wildlife both on and off the road in any national park, and to stay in your car to avoid dangerous run-ins with nature.
+The bison herd in Yellowstone is a poignant reminder to watch for wildlife both on and off the road in any national park, and to to avoid dangerous run-ins with nature.

 Whether you’re on your own in a convertible with the top down and wind blowing through your hair, or in an SUV packed to the brim with enough supplies for a week-long family vacation, you should enjoy the journey as much as the destination.
 With that, here are 10 national parks that are worth the drive.
 Just make sure you check the weather and pack the family truckster accordingly.